laurabc21/MachineTranslation/README.md

-# COMET Evaluation Reliability Study on Catalan WMT2013 MT Test Set
+# COMET Evaluation on Catalan
 ## Overview

 This project investigates the reliability of the COMET evaluation metric when applied to a machine translation dataset.
 Specifically, we infer COMET scores on the **Catalan WMT2013 Machine Translation Shared Task Test Set**, which contains **3,000 translation segments**.
 Our goal is to assess whether COMET scores align closely with human judgments, thereby validating its effectiveness for Catalan-English translation evaluation.